sage-code/eve/manual/control.md

 ## Case

-It is a multi-path selector based on a condition:
+It is a multi-path selector based on multiple conditions:

 case condition do
   ** first case